 It is important to choose someone who you can trust and who you can be honest with.
-It can be a friend or family member, a doctor, counsellor or someone else in your life who you feel safe with.
+It can be a friend or family member, a doctor, health professional or someone else in your life who you feel safe with.
 Consider who knows you well and will take the time to listen to you if you need to talk.
 These conversations can sometimes be difficult, so you want to feel comfortable enough that you can be totally open and honest with the person you speak to.

-You can also start talking suicide to a counsellor on a helpline such as the Suicide Call Back Service 1300 659 467, which is free and available 24 hours a day, seven days a week.
+You can also talk to a counsellor on a helpline such as the Suicide Call Back Service 1300 659 467, which is free and available 24 hours a day, seven days a week.

 What do I say?